-Want to feel like a Hollywood hacker or the sort of super-powered sysadmin that always show up in low-budget cable shows?
+Do you want to feel like a Hollywood hacker or the sort of super-powered sysadmin that always show up in low-budget cable shows?
 Then check out blessed-contrib.
-Blessed-contrib is a Node.js based terminal utility that can be […]
+Blessed-contrib is a Node.js based terminal utility that […]

 If you’re looking to stay productive at the command line you’ll want to check out Taskbook.
 Taskbook is a terrifically well made terminal app that lets you create todo lists, jot down notes, and organise […]